-Zagreb Christmas is much more than a holiday.
-It’s because we stretch the festive season throughout December.
+If you’re a Xmas ground, this post is for you.
+Because Zagreb Christmas is much more than a holiday.
+We stretch the festive season throughout December.
 And because the awesome Zagreb Advent festival turns the city into a winter fairy tale.

 Zagreb already has two awards as the best Christmas destination under its belt.
 So there is no doubt we really know how to throw a good party.
 Yes, there is glitter, excitement and fun.
 But what I love most about Advent in Zagreb is the diversity of events.